ID220/micropython-code-examples/basics.md

 > This is an advanced topic and we will not cover this in class.
 If you are curious, however, I am happy to explain more.

-In python all function are first-order which means they can be passed assigned to variables, passed as parameters and returned by functions.
+In python all function are first-order which means they can be assigned to variables, passed as parameters and returned by functions.

 Here an example of a function passed as parameter to called later